addice-Jeremy/addice-Jeremy/README.md

 If you have any opportunities available, I would love to hear from you.
 Please feel free to reach out to me at <b>jiabinl@andrew.cmu.edu.</b> I am passionate about applying my skills and knowledge in these areas and I am eager to contribute to meaningful projects.

-Thank you for considering my profile.
-I look forward to connecting with you!</p>
+Looking forward to connecting with you!</p>

 <h3 align="center">Connect with me:</h3>
 <p align="center">